k2-fsa/icefall/docs/source/huggingface/spaces.rst

 so that you can try pre-trained models from within your browser without the need to download or install anything.

-All you need is a browser, which can be run on Windows, macOS, Linux, or even your iPad and your phone.
+All you need is a browser, which can be run on Windows, macOS, Linux, or even on your iPad and your phone.

 Start your browser and visit the following address: